 Figure 3: Demand-side platform (DSP).
 Source – SmartyAds

-By allowing advertisers to buy advertising space automatically, DSPs have eliminated salespeople and manual negotiations from the whole process.
+By automatically allowing advertisers to buy advertising space, DSPs have eliminated salespeople and manual negotiations from the whole process.
 It now takes shorter (milliseconds) to buy ad inventory, and the platform’s traffic segmentation allows advertisers to buy traffic based on location, demographics, and previous browsing behavior.

-The bidding process takes place through ad exchanges where publishers list their ad inventory.
+The bidding process occurs through ad exchanges where publishers list their ad inventory.
 The DSP then decides which advertising space to acquire for the advertisers and buys them through real-time bidding.
 The whole process happens in milliseconds at the time when a user loads a webpage.

 Check out our blog, Programmatic Advertising Explained: 10 Steps to Succeed, to learn how to run an effective ad campaign with a DSP.